haarer/SAF-Spec-Test/index.md

 **This is a Test of an alternative Document generation Method and not the SAF Specification !**

 # Introduction
-Inspired by the various enterprise architecture frameworks the System Architecture Framework (SAF) is a common, domain independent system architecture framework dedicated to support model-based systems engineering of technical systems.
-The SAF is a complementary framework to enterprise architecture frameworks supporting the needs of potential system suppliers to enterprise acquires.
+Inspired by the various enterprise architecture frameworks the System Architecture Framework (SAF) is a common, domain independent system architecture framework dedicated to support Model Based Systems Engineering (MBSE) of technical systems.

+The SAF can be used stand-alone and also complementary to enterprise architecture frameworks.
 SAF starts where an enterprise architecture framework stops.

-The application of an enterprise architecture framework results often in operational capability needs which may lead to the acquisition of one or more technical systems.
-The SAF supports the potential supplier of a technical system to pick up the baton from where the enterprise framework left it off.

 The System Architecture Framework ![Bild](diagrams/Under_construction_icon-yellow.svg) **is work in progress**